marcelomouta/white-christmas-project/README.md

 ## Topic:

 This projects attemps to analyze the likelihood of a "White Christmas" in Finland.
-It uses FMI's snow depth data to answer the following questions:
+It uses Finnish Meteorological Institute (FMI) snow depth data to answer the following questions:
 - How likely is it to observe a "White Christmas" across Finland?
 - Has that likelihood changed since there is data available?